takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 worldToUnit = 0.001
 ```

-A unit-less scaling factor for convert meters to the internal length unit (defaults to km) to reduce loss of floating-point precision during internal calculation.
+A dimensionless scaling factor for converting meters to the internal length unit (defaults to km) to reduce loss of floating-point precision during internal calculations.

 #### solarIrradiance